ariadne-cps/ariadne/doc/smt_solver_design.md

 `EPSILON_SAT` and is explicitly visible through `dp_resolution_fallback_boxes`.

-The remaining numerical `UNKNOWN` source is explicit resource exhaustion: sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
+The only current public `UNKNOWN` source is explicit box-processing resource exhaustion.
+Sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
 Boolean/CDCL search may continue after a resource-limited theory branch, but the final Boolean result is `UNKNOWN` if no other branch establishes epsilon satisfiability or UNSAT.

+Accordingly, per-box processing has only three internal outcomes:
+`PRUNED`, `EPSILON_SAT`, and `SPLIT`.
+There is no per-box `UNKNOWN` state.

 The older counters `non_splittable_uncertified_boxes` and `non_splittable_epsilon_overlap_boxes` are retained for diagnostic continuity